beakman/medusa-stack-dockerized/README.md

 The script will handle the creation of some required variables, like the Publishable API Key, and the default region.
 Please be aware this can change in the future.

+## Troubleshooting

+### Problems connecting to the database

+This can happen if some residual configurations are left behind between executions.
+You can easily fix this by removing the corresponding volumes with the `docker compose down --volumes` command.